 Take Care.
 Everyone’s health depends on it!

-The following specified Reportable Disease, (Ontario Regulation 559/91 and amendments under the Health Protection and Promotion Act, 1990) are to be reported to the local Medical Officer of Health.
+The following specified diseases, (Ontario Regulation 135/18 and amendments under the Health Protection and Promotion Act, 1990) are to be reported to the local Medical Officer of Health or designate.

 All bites from animals must be reported to the inspection department of the Porcupine Health Unit under the Health Protection and Promotion Act, Reg.
 557. Children should be warned against handling dead, sick or wild animals including raccoons, skunks, foxes and bats.